NonVideri/NonVideri.github.io/README.md

 - Allows the user to view (mock) contacts.
 - Messages are displayed in the main view.
 - Allows user to enter and send messages.

+### Webpage
+- My personal webpage written entirely in React.
+- Uses Bootstrap and Sass for style.
+- Showcases some small React/Redux apps: Randomizer, Clock and ToDoApp.

 ### Randomizer
 - Randomly picks from number ranges (Number Range Mode) or comma-separated sets of data (Custom Items Mode).